What attractions are accessible?

 What about beverages?

-A small assortment of hot and cold beverages is available for purchase in our gift shop.
+Bottled water is available for purchase in our gift shop.
 A drinking fountain is located in the public restrooms.
-Please note that at this time we can only accept cash or check for gift shop purchases, including beverages.

 Are food/drinks allowed on the tour?